wanyingkang/MITgcm-for-icy-ocean-worlds/README.md

     Folder structure:

-        i) build: it contains the objective files source code files and executable.
-You are not supposed to directly edit anything in this folder.
+        i) build: it contains the objective files source code files and executable, mitgcmuv.

-        ii) code: it contains the source code files you have edited for the specific case.
+        ii) code: it contains the modified source code adapted from the default MITgcm code.
 If you make changes to anything in the code folder, you’ll need to go back to the build folder and rebuild the model.
 To do so, go to the build folder, load proper modules, type "make" and hit enter.

-        iii) input: it contains all the namelist files which tell the model about the configuration you want, e.g. ocean salinity, bathymetry, domain etc. A matlab file in this folder called gendata.m is used to set up the namelist files (whose names starting w/ “data.xxx”) and produce the input data files needed for the configuration (e.g., bathymetry profile).
+        iii) input: it contains all the namelist files which specifies parameters such as ocean salinity, bathymetry, domain etc. A matlab file in this folder called gendata.m is used to set up the namelist files (whose names starting w/ “data.xxx”) and produce the input data files needed for the configuration (e.g., bathymetry profile).
 Please take a close look before using!
 Changes will be needed if you want to alter the model configuration.

         iv) data_[casename]: this is a link pointing to a folder that stores your data and run the experiment.

-        v) jupyter_template.ipynb: it visualize the model output.
-In order for this to work, you need to download my analysis library (in the analysis folder here).
+        v) jupyter_template.ipynb: this is a sample code to visualize the model output.
+In order for this to work, you need to use my analysis library (make it visible to python by setting the PYTHONPATH env variable).
+Caution: this package assumes that the model output is written in a very specific way as specified in the data.diagnostics.
 For MIT svante user, you need to go to: https://svante-ood.mit.edu/pun/sys/dashboard/batch_connect/sessions to start a jupyter notebook session.

-        vi) newrundir: this script help you create a new experiment which uses the same source code but potentially different namelist setups. ./newrundir [expname] create [reference expname]
+        vi) newrundir: this script helps you create a new experiment which uses the same source code and thus the same executable (mitgcmuv under the build folder) but different namelist configurations (done in the input folder).
+To do so, just type ./newrundir [expname] create [reference expname].

 6. Run gendata.m by typing in "matlab<gendata.m"